roosterMAP/notes/blackhole.md

 A quick look at our new metric in matrix form makes it clear that it is regular at the horizon.
 Unlike the Boyer-Lindquist metric, $\Delta$ never appears in the denominator of any term and $\rho^2$ is well behaved.

-Lets evaluate what it would take to naively derive our second order geodesic equations from the Christoffel-symbols like we did for the Morris-Thorne wormhole:
+Lets evaluate what it would take to naively derive our second order geodesic equations from the Christoffel symbols like we did for the Morris-Thorne wormhole:

-In four dimensions, our Christoffel-symbol $\Gamma_{\alpha\beta}^\mu$ has 4x4x4=64 raw components.
+In four dimensions, our Christoffel symbol $\Gamma_{\alpha\beta}^\mu$ has 4x4x4=64 raw components.
 Since the lower indices are symmetric, only 40 are independent.
 For this metric, many are nonzero, and expanding the lower-index symmetry gives dozens of terms in the geodesic equations.

 $$
 \frac{d^2 x^\alpha}{d\lambda^2 } + \Gamma^\alpha_{\beta\mu} \frac{dx^\beta}{d\lambda} \frac{dx^\mu}{d\lambda} = 0
 $$

-becomes four coupled second-order equations, each containing a pile of terms with up to 10 velocity-pair terms per equation.
+This becomes four coupled second-order equations, each containing a pile of terms with up to 10 velocity-pair terms per equation.

-The good news is that the EF Christoffels should also be regular at the horizon, because the EF metric and inverse metric are regular there.
+The good news is that the EF Christoffel symbols should also be regular at the horizon, because the EF metric and inverse metric are regular there.
 The bad news is that they are a steaming pile of algebraic shit.

+We need a better way.
+By leveraging the symmetries in Kerr-Newman, we can dramatically simplify the algebraic complexity of our equations.

-# Motion
+# Jacobi Separation

 ### Kerr Symmetries